The RSR Company Score

 We have a couple of goals for the RSR Score.

-We want it to represent consumer sentiment for their current experience with a retailer (if they were to make a purchase today).
+We want it to represent consumer sentiment for their current experience with a retailer (if they were to make a purchase or try to engage with service in some capacity).

 It is based on consumer sentiment